 Why we ask for this

 For providers of digital services like hosting and so on, we are primarily interested about the energy from the digital infrastructure they use for evidence of greenness.
 We ask for this because if we want to talk about an organisation’s digital operations being green, we need to know what makes a material difference to the carbon emissions.

 This is different to things which sound nice, but do not make a significant difference to the carbon emissions of you running a digital service.
 As an example, composting in an office is nice, but in most cases will not make a material difference to the carbon emissions caused by running a hosting service, so it would not be enough.

 Let’s run through avoid, reduce, or offset, with some concrete examples:

-- evidence that they have these facilities onsite to make this possible
+- evidence that you have facilities onsite to make this possible.

 - a written, public claim somewhere that this is where the power comes from, not the grid.

-- If power comes from the grid, see ‘reduce’ below
+- if power comes from the grid, see scenario 2 or ‘reduce’ below.

 The scenario: Your organisation draws power from the grid, but you take steps to reduce the share of power coming from fossil fuels.
 You do this by buying certificates for green energy, using a green energy tariff, or you can point to evidence of funding the deployment of renewable energy, like community solar or wind.
 This puts more renewables on the grid, and over time reduces the share of power that comes from fossil fuels.